mailslurp/mailslurp-client/README.md

 ```

 ## Aliases
-You can mask an email address using an alias.
+You can mask an email address using an alias and the [AliasController](https://www.mailslurp.com/docs/js/docs/classes/aliascontrollerapi/).
 An alias is like a proxy.
 It can receive emails and forward them to any address.
 You can generate many to one aliases for any email address.
-You must verify the email address upon first use by cliking a link in the email that is sent to the address.
+You must verify the email address upon first use by clicking a link in the email that is sent to the address.
 Here is a code example:

 ```typescript
 /**